Racketship01/Vue-Masterclass/README.md

   ```
 - Improving our design

-  - 1st problem: DUPLICATION OF DATA --duplicating data across both job search form component and text input (as ext input component keeps track of the changes through its own data property and then it emits that handle input event to the parent where the parent updates)
+  - 1st problem: DUPLICATION OF DATA --duplicating data across both job search form component and text input (as text input component keeps track of the changes through its own data property and then it emits that handle input event to the parent where the parent updates)

     - SOLUTION: instead of creating separate data on each text input component --feed in data via a prop. (allows us to remove any local data storage from text input and also solve the data duplication problem.
 There is only one place where we are storing that data and that is in our job search form.)